 What Is a Designated Learning Institution (DLI)?

 A Designated Learning Institution (DLI) is a school approved by a provincial or territorial government to host international students.
-Under IRPR s.211.1, international students applying for a study permit must be accepted to a DLI.
-Studying at a non-DLI institution does not qualify for a study permit.
+Under the Immigration and Refugee Protection Regulations (IRPR s.211.1), international students applying for a study permit must generally be accepted at a DLI.
+Studying at a school that is not a DLI does not, on its own, support a study permit application.
+Primary and secondary (K-12) schools are automatically considered DLIs; the list matters most for post-secondary choices.

 IRCC maintains the official DLI list on its website.
-You can search by province, institution name, or DLI number.
-Every DLI has a unique DLI number — always confirm the number on your acceptance letter matches the official IRCC list before applying.
+You can search it by province or territory, by institution name, or by city, and find the school's unique DLI number (a code that usually begins with the letter O).
+Every DLI has its own DLI number, so always confirm that the number on your letter of acceptance matches the official IRCC list before you pay any fees or apply.
+What this means for you: a genuine acceptance letter from a real DLI will show a DLI number you can look up yourself in minutes.

 Where to find the DLI list